Andrjz/no-thumbnail-cleaner/README.md

 - Processes posts in batches of 20 to avoid timeouts or crashes.
 - Real-time progress indicator.
 - Designed for large sites (tested on sites with over 200,000 posts).
-- No configuration needed – just install and run.
+- No configuration needed, just install and run.

 ---